TABLE OF CONTENTS

 Step 3: Assigning RACI Roles

 Complete the cells of the RACI model for each task.
 For each task, you will specify who is Responsible, Accountable, Consulted, and Informed.
 Assign “R” to the person or team directly responsible for the task – the one who will perform the work.
-Assign “A” to the individual who is accountable for ensuring that the task is completed successfully.
-“C” represents those who need to be Consulted for their expertise or input, and “I” indicates those who should be informed about the task’s progress.
+Assign “A” to the individual will ensure that the task is completed successfully.
+“C” to those who will be consulted for their expertise or input, and “I” to those who should be informed about the task’s progress.

-For Example – If you are defining the RACI Matrix for the HR Department the task should be assigned as follows:
+For Example – When defining the RACI Matrix for the HR Department, assign the tasks as follows:

 Responsible: HR Executive